ethanedson/OPTIC/README.md

 # OPTIC - Webcam Control and Optimization

 A Chrome extension that allows users to control the hardware settings (brightness, contrast, saturation, etc.) of their webcams directly from Chrome on Windows.
-This extension bridges the gap between browser-based applications and native webcam controls, offering a seamless experience for users who require precise control over their video input.
+This extension bridges the gap between browser-based applications and native webcam controls, offering a seamless experience for users who require precise control over their video inputs.

 ## Features